openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/reflect/reflect_package_api/reflect_package_classes.md

 > **Note:**
 >
-> - If the instance member property is modified by the `mut` modifier, it can be modified; otherwise, it cannot.
+> If the instance member property is modified by the `mut` modifier, it can be modified; otherwise, it cannot.
-> - Any instance member property of a `struct` type instance cannot be modified.
-> - Any instance member property whose type is `struct` cannot be modified.

 Return Value: